-• So does your sports bra fit?
+So does your sports bra fit?

-- Your bra should fit snugly under the bust without being uncomfortably tight. - All of your bust should fit in the bra without any bulges around the sides. - The shoulder straps should not dig in (for larger busts wider straps are more comfortable). - When you run there should be significantly less bounce than with a normal bra - Most ladies should only need to wear one sports bra even for high impact activities.
+- Your bra should fit snugly under the bust without being uncomfortably tight. - Output the side of the standard state of the side o - The shoulder straps should not dig in (for larger busts wider straps are more comfortable). - When you run there should be significantly less bounce than with a normal bra - Most ladies should only need to wear one sports bra even for high impact activities.